Idanmsbit/webpack-tutorial/basic-setting.md

 # Basic setting of Webpack using NPM

 In this guide we'll be creating a working Webpack environment from scratch.
+Our final app will have a basic working webpack configuration, and a local development server we can run in our local machine.

+We will do the following steps:
+* First step: Creating project folder and installing webpack.
+* Second step: Creating the files for our application.
+* Third step: Installing webpack development server
+* Forth step: Configuring our app a little more with loaders and plugins.

 _Before we begin, it's important that you'll have [NodeJS](https://nodejs.org/) and [NPM](https://www.npmjs.com/ ) installed on your machine:_